qcda1/MidniteClassic/README.md

 This will download classic_modbusdecoder.py and Payload.py

-Once you have the repo or just the necessary files in your system, you can get a copy of the classic.py program and modify it for your environment.
-This simple program will help determine if all is working.
+Once you have the repo or just the necessary files in your system, you can take a copy of the classic.py program and modify it for your environment (IP address of the Classic).
+This simple program will quickly confirm if everything is working.